 This phone’s big marketing selling point, just like its predecessor, is its 200MP main sensor.
 Do you need that?
 Probably not – but it gives you some flexible options when it comes to cropping and shooting with digital zoom.

-Unlike all of the other smartphones mentioned here, it has four different lenses too, while the comprehensive native camera app offers a host of shooting options.
+Unlike any other smartphones listed here, it has four different lenses.
+And the comprehensive native camera app offers a host of shooting options.
 The new Ultra gained “AI ProVisual engine” which is said to improve night photography, noise performance, zoom quality, colour reproduction as well and HDR imaging.
 It has an extensive list of AI photography features, including Portrait effect, Background blur, Remaster photo and Reflection removal.

 Night shooting performance is good, and you can also blend the Night and Portrait modes which might make for good low-light street photography.
 That said, the best results are generally from the main lens in good light, just as with most other smartphones.

-The big downside of this phone is, of course, it’s very high asking price.
-If you’re tempted by it but don’t quite have the cash, then you could take a look at last year’s S23 Ultra model, or downgrade to the S22, which has much of the same set-up, and a smaller, more manageable screen size.
+The disadvantage of this phone is, of course, it’s high asking price. *There are some decent offers in the UK at the time of updating this article, but if it’s still beyond your means, then consider the S23 Ultra model, or downgrade to the S22, which has much of the same set-up, and a smaller, more manageable screen size.

 Read our Samsung Galaxy S24 Ultra Review